Censorship in Nepal

 Censorship in Nepal consists of suppression on the expression of political opinion, religious aspect, and obscenity.
 The Constitution of Nepal guarantees the fundamental rights of citizens, including the freedom of expression.
 The right to freedom of expression includes the freedom of opinion and thought no matter what a source is.
-As the Constitution has been developed to push forward as a democracy state, inconsistencies of the Constitution reform create different meanings of prohibiting censorship.
+As the Constitution has been developed to push forward democracy, inconsistencies of the Constitution reform create different meanings of prohibiting censorship.
 The 2004, 2009, and 2015 Constitution are infamous with the restrictions of the rights which are obscure and open for misinterpretation compared to the Constitution announced in 1990.

 Media Censorship

 The Constitution of Nepal guarantees the freedom of expression in media; media should not be subject to direct censorship.
 In 2012, International Mission acknowledges that the progressive media policy in Nepal to follow the constitution is necessary, as the Ministry of Information and Communications (Nepal) has published a draft Media Policy on its website.
 The media, however, were still limited only in capital, and it was hard to find the access outside the capital.
 Moreover, the government approved the Online Media Directives 2015 without any hesitation, while it provides censorship or shut-down online media within their contents, which denies the Constitution.
 As a result, the government-owned media disseminate information to public and causes the disbelief in mass media.